AlanBerger/Practice-programming-exercises-for-R/third-R-programming-exercise-using-for-loops-and-if-tests-to-check-if-a-positive-integer-is-a-prime.md

 ### Instruction for the first function in this exercise

-The first function in this sequence will be **isItPrime(n)** whose argument is a positive integer n less than 1,000,000 (just to avoid accidently starting an extremely time consuming calculation) which will return either TRUE if n is a prime and FALSE otherwise.
+The first function in this sequence will be **isItPrime(n)** whose argument is a positive integer n that is at most 1,000,000 (just to avoid accidently starting an extremely time consuming calculation) which will return either TRUE if n is a prime and FALSE otherwise.
 To do this, treat the two cases n equal 1 (not a prime) and n equal 2 (a prime) separately (at the beginning of the function).
 Then for n greater than 2 simply check whether any integer between 2 and (n-1) evenly divides n (we will make this more efficient in the next version of isItPrime).
 Note my usage of the phrase: values "between X and Y" includes the "endpoints" X and Y. A skeleton of this funtion is:

     isItPrimeV1 <- function(n) {
     # determine whether the positive integer n is prime